department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 ------

 <span id="before-1993"></a>
-## VA DIC rates if the Veteran died before January 1, 1993
+## Rates if the Veteran died before January 1, 1993
 **Effective December 1, 2018**

 If your Veteran spouse or parent died before January 1, 1993, we use a different method to determine your DIC monthly payments.